allanlimo02/Soma-Halisi/README.md

 # SOMA HALISI
+## About
-#### A web based app to help us link publishers, authors and book distributors to their pottential consumers
+ A web based app to help us link publishers, authors and book distributors to their pottential consumers
 #### By
  * <a href="https://github.com/allanlimo02" target="_blank">Allan Limo  </a>
   * <a href="https://github.com/Kipkorir2017" target="_blank">Benjamin Kipkorir </a>
   * <a href="https://github.com/edwinkipchumba" target="_blank">Edwin Kolem </a>
   * <a href="https://github.com/Calebu6214" target="_blank">Caleb Kipngetich </a>
-## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }

 ## Setup/Installation Requirements
 To have this project running in your local machine, ensure you have the following:
 * Functioning internet.